davy326/PersonalWebsite/README.md

 # PersonalWebsite
-Contains my HTML files and AWS functions that I use for my website
+Contains my HTML files that I use for my website